The MyAnalytics Wellbeing page shows how well you are disconnecting from work during your time off and suggests ways to

 About the metrics

-For example: If your set work schedule is 8 AM to 5 PM, Monday through Friday, and you spent more than an hour reading or replying to email after 5 PM on Monday, and attended a meeting from 6 to 7 PM that same day, that Monday won't count as a quiet day.
+For example: If your set work schedule is 8 AM to 5 PM, Monday through Friday, and you collaborate in meetings, emails, chats, or calls after 5 PM on Monday, or during a weekend, Monday (or the weekend day) won't count as a quiet day.

 Turn work off when not at work: We all need breaks to recharge.
 Turning work "off" outside of working hours can help you get a better night's sleep and helps you feel refreshed the next day.

 Turn off notifications when not at work: Some find it helpful to reserve one night a week away from work or mute notifications outside of working hours.
 Research shows that people who disconnect daily from work report lower levels of stress and higher wellbeing.

 Take a break when at work: Go enjoy a meal with your team or take a relaxation break during work.
 You’ll give your brain a break, grow your network, and probably boost your productivity and professional success.

 Be a thoughtful coworker!
 Establishing quiet hours with no meetings or email can lead to better teamwork:

 - For "inform" type emails, condense the emails and status updates into daily or weekly digests.
 This reduces the overall noise and randomization caused by email overload.

 - Use the delay delivery inline suggestion to schedule email delivery when the recipients are within their working hours.
 Limit late night and early morning email to urgent email, to cut through the noise.

 - Turn off notifications on your phone and desktop when you are trying to focus.

 - Be intentional about who you invite to meetings.

 - Try to limit meeting overruns.

 - Consider starting a policy of no-meetings Wednesdays.